scollier/SATraining/spcContainers.md

 ### More on the Atomic command

 * What is the Docker run command being passed to Atomic?
 Below, you can see that there are a couple of different labels.
 These are part of the Dockerfile that was used to construct this image.
-The RUN label shows all the paramenters that need to be passed to Docker in order to successfully run this rsyslog image.
+The RUN label shows all the parameters that need to be passed to Docker in order to successfully run this rsyslog image.
 As you can see, by embedding that into the container and calling it with the Atomic command, it is a lot easier on the user.
 Basically, we are abstracting away that complex command.

 ```
 # atomic info rhel7/rsyslog